The Family Man (S3): Caught In A Mess?

 [Season 3] On a personal mission to avenge an assassination, Srikant Tiwari unravels a devious conspiracy that threatens to send India to the brink of war.

-The Storyline
+Storyline

-In the earlier two seasons of The Family Man, its writers delivered engaging spy tales.
-So, Season 1 deals with the planned terrorist attacks in India linked to Pakistan.
+Season 1 deals with the planned terrorist attacks in India linked to Pakistan.
 And then in Season 2 focuses on another terrorist plot of a suicide bomber associated with the Tamil rebels of Srilanka.

-We get to hear about the CIA (of the USA), MI5 (of the UK), ISI (of Pakistan), China and Myanmar in the latest season.
-And there is an NRI billionaire arms dealer who wants to sell foreign arms to India in a lucrative multi-crore business deal.
+We do not wish to share the detailed storyline as it will affect your viewing pleasure.
+Therefore, we shall provide the outline and issues involved in the story of Season 3.
+In this season, you will hear about the CIA (of the USA), MI5 (of the UK), ISI (of Pakistan), China and Myanmar.
+And there is an NRI billionaire who wants to sell foreign arms to India in a lucrative multi-crore business deal.

-Even Pakistan, whose economy is struggling badly, they too wish to avoid the expensive arms race with India.
+But India’s Prime Minister Basu (Seema Biswas) does not wish to start another costly arms race in the sub-continent.
+Even Pakistan, whose economy is struggling badly, wishes to avoid the expensive arms race with India.
 Notably, both India and Pakistan are developing nations, where many of their citizens live in poverty.

-N-E India & China
+India & China ~ Main Issues?

 It seems that the mainstream Indian (especially Hindi) entertainment industry is increasingly focusing on present-day tales set in the North-Eastern (N-E) states of India.
 And this is really a good sign for the people living in the N-E states, as it not only tells their stories but also strengthens the bond.